dapplion/annotated-spec/phase0/beacon-chain.md

 ## Helper functions

+*Note*: The definitions below are for specification purposes and are not necessarily optimal implementations.

 <!-- NOTES-BEGIN -->

 This first set of functions is made up of relatively simple "helper" functions that are then used in the rest of the spec.